5n00py/fss/README.md

   naming conflicts.
 In such cases, creating a symbolic link for `fd` or modifying the command name in the [fss.conf](/config/fss.conf) file is necessary, as simple aliasing will not suffice.
+- [find](https://www.gnu.org/software/findutils/): The classic file search
+  command from the `findutils` used for some utility tasks and as complement to `fd`.
 - [fzf](https://github.com/junegunn/fzf): A command-line fuzzy finder for efficient file searching.
 - [grep](https://www.gnu.org/software/grep/): A versatile pattern matching and